Kineolyan/checklist-action/README.md

 ## Advanced usage

+_All the following features can be used together in a single step._

 ### Timeout

-`checkswitch-action` allows to define a built-in timeout.
-This allows to wait for users to make multiple changes to switches (an task that can easily take many seconds on GitHub).
+`checkswitch-action` allows to use the built-in timeout.
+This allows to wait for users to make multiple changes to switches (a task that can easily take many seconds on GitHub).

 ```yaml
 steps: